 What are the five most important things to look for in a new home?

 Make sure the home’s size, floor plan, and general aesthetic suit your lifestyle and budget.
-Then consider the amount of work a home might need and whether there are big-ticket needs such as a bad roof or foundation, or a kitchen or bathroom that require remodeling.
-Factor these into your overall budget.
+Then consider the amount of work a home might need.
+(Maintenance and repair costs are the top concern for homebuyers, with 47% of shoppers worried about these expenses according to an April 2024 SoFi survey of 500 adults.)
+Factor any big-ticket needs such as a bad roof or foundation, or a kitchen or bathroom that require remodeling, into your overall budget.

 What should you look for in an initial walk-through of a new home?